-On the other hand, you might be able to earn a $100 commission per referral by promoting another product.
-Digital products like online courses, membership sites, and software, tend to offer much higher commissions for affiliates.
+On the other hand, you might earn a $100 commission per referral by promoting another product.
+Digital products, like online courses, membership sites, and software, tend to offer much higher commissions for affiliates.
 By promoting these types of products, you may be able to make much more money even with relatively low traffic.

 3. Work to Improve Conversion Rates

 Whether you’re monetizing your blog with affiliate marketing, your own products, or services, the conversion rate will have a direct impact on the amount of money you make.
 Increasing your conversion rate means that you’ll be able to generate more sales or attract more clients with the same amount of traffic.
 In many cases, improving conversions may be easier than attracting more visitors.

 One of the keys to improving conversions with a blog is to create content with a purpose.
 Don’t write and publish blog content just for the sake of having something new.
 If you want conversions, you need to create content that will encourage and inspire readers to take the action you want.